gtxll8/Project5-Linux-Server-Configuration/README.md

 ## Project5-Linux-Server-Configuration ##

 Udacity final Project 5 Linux server configuration

-###### The object of this project is to secure a linux distribution server and host the web application from the earlier Project3.
+###### The object of this project is to secure a Linux distribution server and host the web application from the earlier Project3.
 On the host provided by Udacity and Amazon I've implemented a list of security features to meet and exceed the required specifications also making sure that the application is fully functional for public use.
-I have also installed scheduled cron jobs and applications that automatically download updates and upgrade the system unattended.
+I have also installed and scheduled cron jobs with applications that automatically download updates and upgrade the system unattended.

  - for public access to this instance use: http://udacitymarket.no-ip.biz
  - the external IP is : http://52.89.6.106/ but it can only be used to view the website content, authentication will not work as Google's OAuth 2.0 client IDs only accepts fully qualified domain names.